AD-SDL/pe_icp_module/README.md

 # Perkins Elmer Syngistix ICP Module

-A WEI-powered module for controlling the PerkinElmer Syngistix ICP, currently tested with the AVIO 550 Max.
+A MADSci-powered module for controlling the PerkinElmer Syngistix ICP, currently tested with the AVIO 550 Max.